holderlb/WSU-SAILON-NG/src/README.md

 To run the client on the provided `demo-client.config` configuration file, do the following.
 1. Ensure that you are in the conda environment initialized above (e.g., `aiq-env`).
-2. Run the client agent.
+2. Run the TA2 client.
 ```
-(aiq-env) [user@host client]$ python client.py --config=demo-client.config --printout --debug --logfile=log
+(aiq-env) [user@host client]$ python TA2.py --config=demo-client.config --printout --debug --logfile=log.txt
 ```
-All command line arguments are described with `python client.py --help`.
+All command line arguments are described with `python TA2.py --help`.

 <a name="programflow">

 ## Program Flow

 Running the client results in the following program flow.
-As the client enters different phases of the experiment, the corresponding method in the TA2Agent is called.
+As the client enters different phases of the experiment, the corresponding method in the TA2Agent class is called.

 *  The client connects to the RabbitMQ server and requests to start an experiment.

 *  The server requests benchmarking information and waits for the results.
 Currently, this is just hardware information from the client, but eventually will be a benchmarking script.

 *  The experiment starts!